sgiehl/piwik-plugin-FlagCounter/README.md

   - improved image generation (automatic spacing between items)
   - possibility to show country codes besides or instead of the flags
 - Version 0.3
-  - added ability to choose a font family & size
+  - added ability to choose a font family, size & color

 ## Support